operable/cog-book/cog-book/source/sections/writing_a_command_bundle.rst

       puts "COG_TEMPLATE: tweet"
       puts "JSON"
       puts JSON.generate(tweets)
-    rescue Twitter::Error::Unauthorized #
+    rescue Twitter::Error::Unauthorized
-      STDERR.puts "Could not authenticate with Twitter API; check your authentication tokens!" exit 1 #
+      STDERR.puts "Could not authenticate with Twitter API; check your authentication tokens!" exit 1
     end

+**Annotations by line number:**

--  Since our command was initially failing due to an uncaught exception, we’ll wrap our code in a ``begin``/``rescue`` construct.
+**Line 6** Since our command was initially failing due to an uncaught exception, we’ll wrap our code in a ``begin``/``rescue`` construct.

--  When we have bad tokens, the code will throw a ``Twitter::Error::Unauthorized`` exception.
+**Line 20** When we have bad tokens, the code will throw a ``Twitter::Error::Unauthorized`` exception.
 We’ll explicitly handle that scenario here.
 You can create as many ``rescue`` clauses as there are specific exceptions you’d like to deal with, or you could just have a "catch-all" ``rescue`` clause; it’s up to you.

--  After we output a custom error message on standard error, we quit the program with a non-zero exit code.
+**Line 22** After we output a custom error message on standard error, we quit the program with a non-zero exit code.

 Now, when we run the command with bad tokens, we’ll get a much nicer output.